GregCocks-Personal/github-slideshow/_posts/0000-01-02-GregCocks-Personal.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome To Greg's Slide!"
 ---
 "The rain in Spain falls mainly on the plain..."
 Use the left arrow to go back!